hintron/slurm_quickstart/README.md

 If you try to run the `slurmctld` command to start SLURM, it will complain that there is no file at `/etc/slurm-llnl/slurm.conf`.
 So you need to create it.

-If you want to use the slurm html conf generator, see the [Configurator](#configurator) section.
+If you want to use the SLURM html conf generator, see the [Configurator](#configurator) section.
 Otherwise, use the template provided in this repo as follows:

 Download a copy of the template `slurm.conf` file: